thanif/SVM-using-Nonlinear-programming-in-Matlab/README.md

 Map the predictions to labels and compute BAC and confusion matrix

-Main script: Bring it all together
+The main SVM script brings it all together

-Write a main script that implements the following:
 a.
 Read the training data.
 b.
 Find alphas.
 c.
 Find the weight vector and w0 from alphas.